GIfatahTH/states_rebuilder/examples/ex_007_2_clean_architecture_dane_mackier_app_with_fi/README.md

 # service
 Typically, for each entity, there is a corresponding service class with the responsibility to instantiate and keep the entity by delegating to an external service and processing the entity so that it is suitable for use cases.

 Here as we will use `RM.injectAuth` for authenticating a user and `RM.injectCRUD` for posts and comments.
 The service layer is almost empty.
-It contains comment methods and thrown exceptions objects.
+It contains comment methods and thrown exception objects.

 # data_source

-In the data source, we will implement interfaces defined in the service layer or one of predefined states_rebuilder interfaces.
+In the data source, we will implement interfaces defined in the service layer or one of the predefined states_rebuilder interfaces.
 There are three!
   - `IAuth` when using `RM.injectAth`;
   - `ICRUD` when using `RM.injectCRUD`
   - `IPersistStore` when locally persisting the state.